NVIDIAGameWorks/NVIDIAImageScaling/README.md

 ### Compile the NIS_Main.hlsl shader

-NIS_SCALER should be set to 0 and the optimizer isUscaling argument should be set to false.
+NIS_SCALER should be set to 0 and the optimizer isUpscaling argument should be set to false.

 ```
 bool isUpscaling = false;
+// Note: NISOptimizer is optional and these values can be cached offline
 NISOptimizer opt(isUpscaling, NISGPUArchitecture::NVIDIA_Generic);
 uint32_t blockWidth = opt.GetOptimalBlockWidth();
 uint32_t blockHeight = opt.GetOptimalBlockHeight();